 When Germany approved its first internationalisation strategy in 2008, it was a global pioneer.
 Since then, new trends and challenges have emerged, e.g. the increasing digitalisation, the further development of the European Research Area and the growing importance of international cooperation in vocational training.
 An update of the internationalisation strategy was therefore required.

-The DLR Project Management Agency rendered support to the BMBF as the leading ministry in the strategic revision of the internationalisation strategy.
-A special coordination group within the department of “European and International Cooperation” of the DLR Management Agency provided content as well as organisational support in managing the accompanying discussion process with the research and intermediary organisations.
+DLR Projektträger, the project management agency of the German Aerospace Center (DLR) rendered support to the BMBF as the leading ministry in the strategic revision of the internationalisation strategy.
+A special coordination group within the department of 'European and International Cooperation' of DLR Projektträger provided content as well as organisational support in managing the accompanying discussion process with the research and intermediary organisations.

 With the revised internationalisation strategy, which was approved on 1 February 2017, the Federal Government uses the potential of international cooperation in education, science and research to ensure quality of life, health and prosperity in the global age.
 It addresses new developments while maintaining proven approaches.